0xAHA/Midea-Heat-Pump-HA/README.md

 <img width="772" height="214" alt="EW11-A connector pinout diagram" src="https://github.com/user-attachments/assets/92e0001d-2b15-4da6-9f66-24c7b342c4d9" />

 ### Step 3: RS485 Wiring
-- Locate the service connector outside the main panel (circled in green in images below)
+- Locate the service connector outside the main panel (circled in red in images below)
 - Connect RS485 wires to the EW-11A 4-pin connector
 - *Tip*: You can either remove pins for direct termination or use jumpers